TrellixVulnTeam/swahilipython_SCMU/Doc/library/random.rst

    >>> seen.count('tens') / 20
    0.15

-   >>> # Estimate the probability of getting 5 or more heads from 7 spins
+   >>> # Estimate the probability of getting 5 or more heads kutoka 7 spins
    >>> # of a biased coin that settles on heads 60% of the time.
    >>> def trial():
    ...     return choices('HT', cum_weights=(0.60, 1.00), k=7).count('H') >= 5